 - 2.01 The dates and draw of the annual competition shall be presented and discussed at the annual end of season meeting of the IGSA Invitational Committee.
-The dates and draw shall then be finalised by IGSA at a general meeting. - 2.02 The finalised and confirmed draw and venues for the annual competition, shall be circulated by the IGSA Invitational Convener. - 2.03 The draw shall clearly indicate: - (1) The members' schools in each group (see the explanation of groups at 2.07) - (2) The host schools for each round (usually indicated by the school listed first on the draw); and - (3) The opposing schools for each round. - 2.04 The annual competition shall be conducted so that it is completed by the end of the second week in September. - 2.05 With the exception of debates rescheduled in accordance with this manual, the annual competition rounds shall take place on Tuesday evenings.
+The dates and draw shall then be finalised by IGSA at a general meeting. - 2.02 The finalised and confirmed draw and venues for the annual competition, shall be circulated by the IGSA Invitational Convener. - 2.03 The draw shall clearly indicate: - (1) The members' schools in each group. - (2) The host schools for each round (usually indicated by the school listed first on the draw); and - (3) The opposing schools for each round. - 2.04 The annual competition shall be conducted so that it is completed by the end of the second week in September. - 2.05 With the exception of debates rescheduled in accordance with this manual, the annual competition rounds shall take place on Tuesday evenings.